ficcdaf/wayland-utils/README.md

 There is an included waybar module.
 This module shows the current recording state.
 You can also use it to start/stop the recording with your mouse.
 Please see `recorder_config.jsonc` for an example of how to setup the custom module.

 You can also use `test_waybar.sh` to test the module without creating any recordings.
 After you've loaded the Waybar module, simply run the script, and you should see the module responding to socket messages.

+## Acknowledgments

+- Thanks to [Axlefublr](https://axlefublr.github.io/screen-recording/) for the method to optimize the compression of the video.